knowingwings/real-time-scheduler-EG601-Assign/README.md

 # Real-Time Task Scheduling on Raspberry Pi 3

 This project implements and analyses various real-time task scheduling algorithms on a Raspberry Pi 3 using Python.
 It simulates 50 tasks with varying priorities, service times, and arrival patterns based on a Poisson distribution.
-Completed for EG6801 - Real-Time Embedded Systems at the University of Glouscestershire.
+Completed for EG6801 - Real-Time Embedded Systems at the University of Gloucestershire.

 ## Project Structure